johnnythai/dennisAPI/README.md

 1. Uses channels_redis to enable channel layers in Django Channels.
 Refer to settings.py for configuration.
 ``docker run -p 6379:6379 -d redis:5``
 2. Consumer connects to dennisWS to enable live streaming of data from alpaca trade API.
 3. Uses django celery to handle multiple consumers connecting to single instance of alpaca trade websocket.
+``celery -A dennisAPI worker -l INFO``
 4. PostgreSQL

 #### General